-Plot: TP Lady (disguised as Ms. Aino) concocts a plan to have Dr. Yamato willing give her all of their space-time monsters by claiming their presence is making Genshi act poorly in school.
+Plot: TP Lady (disguised as Ms. Aino) concocts a plan to have Dr. Yamato willingly give her all of their Space-Time Monsters by claiming their presence is making Genshi act poorly in school.
 A clip show ensues.

 Title Change: The Visiting Lady is TP Lady? is changed to Miss Iknow Makes a House Call.